 - 3 cups uncooked regular oats, or Quaker Oats Old Fashioned rolled oats

-- ½ cup walnuts -chopped
+- 1/2 cup chopped walnuts

-- ½ cup dried cranberries
+- 1/2 cup dried cranberries

 - cooking spray or silicone mats

-- Preheat oven at 350 degrees.
+- Preheat oven to 350 degrees F (180 C).

-- Spray cookie sheets with cooking spray, and set aside.
+- Spray cookie sheets with cooking spray, and set them aside.
 Or place a non-stick silicone mat over your baking sheet.

-- Finally, using a spoon, stir in the oats, cranberries and walnuts.
+- Finally, using a spoon, stir in the oats, cranberries, and walnuts.

 - Drop dough by teaspoon onto baking sheets.
 No need to flatten the cookies.